scalajeremy/scalajeremy/README.md

 I'm working as a teacher for @sirius-school since June 2020.
 I'm teaching front-end dev to students with difficult situation.

-This pas is a work in progress.
+This page is a work in progress.
 So for now, that's all.
 I'll update it later... maybe...

 ![Jeremy's github stats](https://github-readme-stats.vercel.app/api?username=scalajeremy&theme=gotham&show_icons=true)